WELCOME! You are in the right place.

 We thought: People haven’t been able to get together for so long, we need to make sure there’s an opportunity to collectively unpack the last 1.5 years and what it’s meant for the company and its employees.
 We want to honor the BIGNESS of what’s happened and allow the participants to SEE themselves as connected to everyone else.

 We did: We set up a visual timeline of the last year that meeting participants could add to throughout the meeting.
-Each participant received a printed document that included all the pre-work, and we took the parts that were particularly HUMAN and made them big and visible with various displays around the room.
-We created a display with each team member’s decision style, and another display that showed each participant’s picture and what their hopes are for the future of the company.
+Each participant received a printed document that included the results of all the pre-work, and we took the parts that were particularly HUMAN and made them big and visible with various displays around the room.
+We created a display with each team member’s Decisions Style Assessment, and another display that showed each participant’s picture and what their hopes are for the future of the company.
 We took the Strategy Story that Conversant had been developing for the last year and set it up visually around the room so it became a visual dot-connector for the participants.

 We learned: It all goes back to design.
 When you design your hybrid meeting with Intentionality, it allows you to take many small steps many times before the in-person meeting, and then you use that meeting to connect them all.
 The strategy picture becomes real and tangible and clear.